julihoh/julihoh.github.io/_posts/2021-08-19-gsoc-final-report.markdown

 I integrated [SymCC](https://github.com/eurecom-s3/symcc) and [SymQEMU](https://github.com/eurecom-s3/symqemu), two concolic tracing tools, which enables users of the LibAFL fuzzing framework to easily enhance their fuzzer with techniques based on concolic tracing.
 Concolic tracing/execution is a rather specialized technique in the space of fuzzing that enables more directed and 'analytic' control over the target execution by applying ideas from [Symbolic Execution](https://en.wikipedia.org/wiki/Symbolic_execution).

-The complete project was implemented in [several pull requests](https://github.com/AFLplusplus/LibAFL/pulls?q=is%3Apr+author%3Ajulihoh+) to the main LibAFL repository and a [separate fork](https://github.com/AFLplusplus/symcc) of SymCC under the AFLplusplus organisation.
+The complete project was implemented in [several pull requests](https://github.com/AFLplusplus/LibAFL/pulls?q=is%3Apr+author%3Ajulihoh+) to the main LibAFL repository and a [separate fork](https://github.com/AFLplusplus/symcc) of SymCC under the AFLplusplus organization.
 The work includes, on a technical level:

 * [A new runtime](https://github.com/AFLplusplus/symcc/tree/main/runtime/rust_backend#readme) for SymCC and SymQEMU that facilitates the creation of new runtimes in languages other than C++ as part of the aforementioned fork of SymCC.
 Upstreaming of this new runtime is [in progress](https://github.com/eurecom-s3/symcc/pull/69).